aseriousbiz/abbot-docs-new/src/articles/playbooks/guides/approval-workflow.md

     <img src="/public/images/articles/playbooks.approval-workflow/add-request-approval.png">

 3. In the "Approvers" list, select the list of approvers.
-This list is populated by members of the Abbot "Agents" role.
+Only users who have been assigned as "Agents" in Abbot can be approvers.

     <img src="/public/images/articles/playbooks.approval-workflow/select-approvers.png">